 In 2012, we began the MANI 3 Nutrition Project, which ran until July 2013.
 In coordination with Mathile, Chispuditos, containing 21 vitamins and minerals, was distributed to over 2,400 children from over 70 communities.
 Our target population was underweight and anemic children between 6 months and five years of age.

-We have just begun the implementation of MANI IV in July 2016.
-Over 2800 children between six months and six years of age in over 100 communities in the municipalities of Colomoncagua, Camasca, and San Marcos de la Sierra are receiving the nutritional enriched product Chispuditos.
+Since July 2016, we have consistently enrolled 2800 children between six months and five years of age in over 100 communities in the municipalities of Colomoncagua, Camasca, and San Marcos de la Sierra so that they are receiving the nutritional enriched product Chispuditos.
 Their health statistics are monitored over the course of fourteen months to discern the effectiveness of the product.
 With that information in hand, Mathile and Shoulder to Shoulder will consider the next steps at reducing child morbidity rates by improving nutrition.
 Our efforts have seen dramatic improvement in critical areas, including a child’s height, weight, and hemoglobin levels.

 How You Can Help